rikardoroa/cloud-data-engineer-challenge/README.md

 - Converts coordinates to PostGIS geometry.
 - Inserts into `crime_incidents`.
 - Creates or replaces the summary view.
+- Creates the DB Backup implementing a dynamic snapshot

 Example SQL (executed by Lambda):
 ```sql